72 Hours in Amsterdam

 Returning to the Netherlands as a traveler after having been living there for more than ten years made me realize I had never properly explored Amsterdam as a traveler.
-I decided to use 72 Hours I Amsterdam City Card during one week stay in Amsterdam.
-Besides of free entrance to famous museums and attractions in Amsterdam, the city card also includes free public transports.
+I decided to use 72 Hours I Amsterdam City Card for one week stay in Amsterdam.
+Besides free entrance to famous museums and attractions in Amsterdam, the city card also includes free public transports.
 Thanks to this option, I did not have to stay in the center of Amsterdam and worry about the transportation cost.
 Just a tip: the hotels in the heart of Amsterdam and nearby to the tourist attractions are usually more expensive, and it does not mean they offer good service quality.

 Following is my itinerary for 72 hours in Amsterdam.
-Since I started the card at 3 pm, I could use the card until at 3 pm on the fourth day.
+Since I started the card at 3 pm, I could use the card until 3 pm on the fourth day.

 I started touring Amsterdam at a rather late afternoon.
 The Stedelijk Museum was my first choice.
 Its location is on the Museumplein, a complex in Amsterdam where the popular places such as Van Gogh Museum, Rijksmuseum and Het Concertgebouw are located.
 It is known, aside from its unique permanent collection, for its fascinating exhibitions on modern and contemporary arts from time to time.
 It is guaranteed the visitors will not be disappointed.

-I was glad visiting the museum.
+I was glad about visiting the museum.
 The museum had the Machine Spectacle exhibition by Swiss painter and “machine” sculptor, Jean Tinguely.
 I am not an art nerd who are familiar with famous artists, but I have read about Jean Tinguely’s intriguing and provocative works.
 It is not like every day I would get the opportunity to see his exhibition.
 Tinguely arts are mostly in kinetic art.
 Art that moves.
 It was so fascinating that initially, I had planned to spend 1.5 hours in the museum, but in the end, I spent 2.5 hours to explore all his kinetic art machines.

 “Everything moves continuously.
 Immobility does not exist.
 Don’t be subject to the influence of out-of-date concepts.
 Forget hours, seconds and minutes.
 Accept instability.
 Live in Time.
 Be static – with movement.”
 [Tinguely]